 Each Limited Partner must pay tax on his share of the annual income and gains of the Fund, if any, even if the Fund does not make any cash distributions.
 The Fund generally allocates its gains and losses equally to each Limited Partner's capital account.
-However, a Limited Partner who withdraws from the Fund will be allocated his share of the Fund's capital gains and losses in order that the amount of cash the Limited Partner receives for such withdrawal equals the Limited Partner's adjusted tax basis in that part of their capital account that has been withdrawn, less any offering or syndication expenses allocated to that part of their capital account that has been withdrawn.
-A Limited Partner's adjusted tax basis in that part of their capital account that has been withdrawn equals the amount originally contributed to such capital account, increased by income or gains allocated to the capital account.
+However, a Limited Partner who withdraws from the Fund will be allocated his share of the Fund's capital gains and losses in order that the amount of cash the Limited Partner receives for such withdrawal equals the Limited Partner's adjusted tax basis in that part of their capital account that has been withdrawn, less any offering or syndication expenses allocated to that part of their capital account that has been withdrawn equals the amount originally contributed to such capital account, increased by income or gains allocated to the capital account and decreased (but not below zero) by fees, distributions, deductions, or losses allocated to the capital account.